Callide Unit C4 recovery

 Our first priority was to make sure workers and the Callide site were safe.
 The power station was fully evacuated and nobody was injured.

-CS Energy is committed to understanding the facts that led to the C4 event so we can learn from it and improve the safety of our people and plant.
+CS Energy is committed to understanding the facts that led to the incident so we can learn from it and improve the safety of our people and plant.

 UNIT C4 RECOVERY

-CS Energy is working with our Callide C JV partner InterGen on returning Unit C4 to service.
-Work has started on site, with a forecast return to service date of 7 April 2023.
+CS Energy is working with our Callide C JV partner IG Power on returning Unit C4 to service.

 Returning Unit C4 to service is a unique and complex project.
 The return to service date is based on the information that the JV has available at this point in time and may be subject to further change.